SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

 5. Naive Compression

-   > Compression schemas (methods) that are not stupid.
+   > `Naive` means the DBMS has no idea what the compressed data is.

-   What about simply compress the whole disk page, this is stupid as an decompression is needed whenever we need to access the page.
+   What about simply compressing the whole disk page(MySQL InnoDB), this is stupid as a decompression is needed whenever we need to access the page.
    In this way, `late materialization` is impossible.

    And this compression schema does not consider the meaning/semantics of the compressed data.